Jack Suwinski Preview, Player Props: Pirates vs. Phillies

 Jack Suwinski At The Plate

+- Suwinski has 94 hits this season and a team-best OBP of .340.

-- Among qualified hitters, he ranks 126th in batting average, while his on-base percentage ranks 48th and he is 59th in slugging.
+- He ranks 126th in batting average, 48th in on base percentage, and 60th in slugging among qualifying hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.